 But that was one of the kindest acts someone had ever done for me.
 Lily was the only person at my school at the time who acted like writing could get me far in life.
 She never had a doubt.

-Her faith in me was a leap towards my writing career.
+Her faith in me was a leap toward my writing career.
 My writer’s platform helped me climb higher too.